Dubbo and the Great Western Plains

 Enjoy spectacular natural beauty mountain biking or bushwalking at Mount Arthur Reserve.
 You’ll be thrilled, too, with all the fun family activities, from meeting lions and other stars of the animal kingdom to kayaking on the majestic Macquarie River, or exploring the eerie Old Dubbo Gaol.

 At the heart is Dubbo, where a cycleway loop links the city centre with the zoo.
 Pretty riverside parks and the tranquil botanic garden are perfect for family picnics.
-You can stroll from the Old Dubbo Goal to the wonderful Western Plains Cultural Centre for animal-themed art and a heritage museum.
+You can stroll from the Old Dubbo Goal to the wonderful Western Plains Cultural Centre for high quality exhibitions and a heritage museum.

 You’ll find Aboriginal heritage created over many thousands of year in the Terramungamine Reserve by the meandering river just north of the city centre.
 There are 150 grinding grooves the Tubbagah Aboriginal people made by shaping their tools and sharpening their spears on the rock for millennia.